EENI Global Business School.

 Summary Declaration

-When products arrive at the European Union; they must be taken to the customs authorities for inspection.
+When products arrive at the EU; they must be taken to the customs authorities for inspection.
 This is done by presenting a declaration, which contains all the necessary information for the product identification.
 Without the declaration, the products cannot be cleared (unless under an express authorization).

 Single Administrative Document.

-The Single Administrative Document (SAD) is the declaration form used in the European Union for declaring products for any of the Customs Procedures.
+The Single Administrative Document (SAD) is the declaration form used in the EU for declaring products for any of the Customs Procedures.
 The declaration must be made by the importer/exporter or the agent.
 The declaring must sign the Single Administrative Document.

 VAT